SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

     The Azure dashboard for the application opens and displays a success message.

+> [!NOTE]
- **Note**  You must register the add-in with Azure AD twice: Once for debugging purposes, and then again to deploy it for production, as described in step 10.To register the add-in for debugging purposes, use the  **SIGN-ON URL** and **APP ID URI** with the debugging URL of the SellerDashboard.Server project so that you can run the Visual Studio debugger (F5).
+> You must register the add-in with Azure AD twice: Once for debugging purposes, and then again to deploy it for production, as described in step 10.To register the add-in for debugging purposes, use the  **SIGN-ON URL** and **APP ID URI** with the debugging URL of the SellerDashboard.Server project so that you can run the Visual Studio debugger (F5).
 This URL will be of the form https://localhost. *nnnn*  , where *nnnn*  is a port number.
 You can find this URL in the Properties pane in Visual Studio.Then, when you are ready to deploy for production, edit the registration to use the correct production URL.